 EARLY DETECTION SAVES LIVES!!!

-DITI’s key role in breast cancer & other breast disorders is to aid in the early detection and monitoring of abnormal physiology & the establishment of risk factors for the development or existence of cancer.
+DITI’s key role as an adjust tool in breast cancer & other breast disorders is to aid in the early detection and monitoring of abnormal physiology & the establishment of risk factors for the development or existence of disease or dysfunction.
 DITI detects the subtle physiologic changes that accompany breast pathology whether it is cancer, fibrocystic disease, vascular disease or infection.
-You & your doctor can then plan accordingly and layout a careful program to pursue further diagnostic testing and/or monitor you during & after treatment.
 The imaging procedure is painless, 100% non invasive, and emits zero radiation.
+All positive thermal findings must be correlated with structural testing and clinical correlation and no breast screening modality is 100% accurate.
+Southwest Medical Imaging & Ultrasound strongly encourages the inclusion of your physician and a multi-modality approach to breast health.

 Ultrasound safely measures the density of tissues in the breast without radiation or risk and is able to provide an anatomical structure of an existing or developing pathology.
 Our comprehensive breast sonography includes bilateral scans of the breast and axillary regions.